swiftlang/swift-syntax/Sources/SwiftSyntax/Documentation.docc/Working with SwiftSyntax.md

 the client to express their intent to process missing and unexpected syntax.

 Syntax nodes also contain strongly-typed APIs to access those same child nodes individually.
-For example, ``ClassDeclSyntax`` provides an ``ClassDeclSyntax/identifier`` to get the name of the class, as well as ``ClassDeclSyntax/members`` to get the syntax node representing the braced block with its members.
+For example, ``ClassDeclSyntax`` provides a ``ClassDeclSyntax/name`` to get the name of the class, as well as ``ClassDeclSyntax/memberBlock`` to get the syntax node representing the braced block with its members.

 Most syntax analyzers want to work with more than one kind of syntax at a time,